Image Slider

 Powdered matcha green tea scooped with a spoon

 Matcha is a type of powdered green tea.
-It comes in two main grades: culinary and ceremonial.
-Ceremonial grade matcha is the highest quality matcha, made for drinking during the Japanese tea ceremony.
 It is made with young tea leaves that have been grown in shade, steamed and dried, and ground into a fine powder using stone mills.
 It has an aroma of freshly-mowed grass, and is served as a very concentrated, thick green tea with no added sweeteners.
+Unlike brewed teas, matcha drinkers consume the tea leaf in its powdered entirety, condensing its health and energy benefits into a powerful sip.

 Fukusa silk cloth used for Japanese tea ceremony